Chris Daniel’s Memorial Gateway Fountain Landscape Improvements – FDOT Grant Funding

 Tav-Dora Trail - FDOT Grant Funding

 The City of Tavares successfully secured a $235,000 Florida Department of Transportation grant for the feasibility study of the Tav-Dora Trail, which is a proposed recreational biking and walking trail that would connect downtown Tavares to downtown Mount Dora with an off-shoot trail to the Golden Triangle YMCA.
-The feasibility study analysis will take 18 months to complete and will have four (4) trail alignments that will be considered.
-All of them would be along old County Road 441: (1) on the north side of Old 441, (2) on the south side of Old 441, (3) adjacent to the railroad, and (4) in place of the railroad (replacing the rail road with a trail).
+The feasibility study analysis will take 18 months to complete and will have three (3) trail alignments that will be considered.
+The study will determine which is the best option.
 In addition to adding the recreational trail, it is envisioned that beautification facade grants would be made available for businesses along old 441 to upgrade driveways, fencing, landscaping and the front of buildings along old 441.
 The combination of a beautification program along with a wide, landscaped and well-lit recreational trail would enhance the old 441 corridor and entrance ways to both Tavares and Mount Dora.
 Over time recreational users of the proposed trail will enjoy view sheds to Lake Dora, as well as Wooton Park, a direct connection to the YMCA, restaurants, and businesses and shops along the trail corridor.
 The Tav-Dora trail will be part of Lake County’s master trail system that will eventually connect to the Regional and State trail systems (Tav-Lee Trail, Wekiva Trail, West Orange Trail, Lake Denham Trail, etc.).
 The ultimate goal will be to connect via the existing railroad right-of-way with either a "Rails-to-Trails" or a "Rails & Trail" program.
 Studies have shown that Trail oriented communities around the country that place trails as a centerpiece enjoy a more vibrant economic prosperous down town than community’s that do not.
 As Tavares, Mount Dora and the YMCA continue to invest in themselves, connecting them with a walkable and bike friendly trail will only complement these efforts.

 Pavement Management Plan FY 2018-2019